martinc1991/aztec-node-startup/README.md

-# 🐺 Your Aztec Node Startup
+# 🐺 Aztec Node Startup

 A complete all-in-one setup script to deploy an **Aztec sequencer validator node** — giving you your own fully functional RPC endpoints.